Online Nursing Programs in West Virginia

 West Virginia is currently experiencing a shortage of nurses, creating opportunity for those interested in beginning a career in healthcare.
 A main contributing factor to the shortage is the aging baby boomer generation; as people live longer and require more care, the need for qualified nurses is at an all-time high.
 There's also a new wave of trained nurses nearing retirement age who'll be leaving the workforce.

 Nursing can be an extremely varied career, with numerous specialties available for individuals to pursue.
 Upon graduation from one of the accredited nursing programs offered in West Virginia, students can study to become a certified nursing assistant (CNA), licensed practical nurse (LPN), registered nurse (RN), or an advanced practice registered nurse (APRN).
-Individuals holding a nursing license or certification can expect to earn approximately $36,770 as a licensed practical nurse, $61,780 as a registered nurse and $100,690 as a nurse practitioner.
+In West Virginia, LPNs earn mean annual salaries of $38,940 and RNs and NPs earn mean annual salaries of $65,130 and $105,220, respectively.

 How to Get Certified Nursing Assistant (CNA) Certification in West Virginia